advaymehta009/Melanoma-detection_assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
 - The model achieved a high accuracy of 90% on the validation set after addressing class imbalance.
+Also, the model performs excellently in detecting melanoma skin cancer, with a specific accuracy of 78% for the `melanoma` class.
 - Data augmentation techniques, particularly rotation, significantly improved the model's performance.
 - The class re-balancing strategy effectively resolved the initial underfitting problem.
 - The model shows good generalization, with similar training and validation accuracies.